Off-World-Live-Collaborative/docs.offworld.live/livestreaming-toolkit/README.md

 >This plugin is currently in private beta.
 To request access please fill out [this short form.](https://forms.clickup.com/f/2cqrr-1331/HMMLTQJM1Q9KSTQ9T0)

-This plugin enables you to send and receive live-stream video to/from [Unreal Engine](https://www.unrealengine.com/) to/from [`OBS Studio`](https://github.com/Off-World-Live/obs-spout2-source-plugin) or [other programs](https://spout.zeal.co/) with no computational overhead, compression or latency.
+This plugin enables you to send and receive video to/from [Unreal Engine](https://www.unrealengine.com/) to/from [Spout programs](https://spout.zeal.co/) (including [OBS Studio](https://github.com/Off-World-Live/obs-spout2-source-plugin)) with no computational overhead, compression or latency.

-It is very easy to setup and has three main components (more details below):
-1. `OWL Cinecam` which combines the most useful features from the Unreal `Cinecam` and `Scene Capture` components and outputs direct to a `Render Target`.
-2. `Spout Sender Manager` which allows you to output multiple `Render Targets` to `Spout`.
-3. `Spout Receiver Manager` which allows you to input multiple `Spout` video feeds as `Render Targets`.

-It works both `in-Editor` and `at Runtime` and is compatible with both `DirectX11` and `DirectX12` (for ray-tracing).

-It works with Unreal tools such as: `Cinecam`, _Composure_, **DLSS**, `Virtual Camera`, `Livelink` etc.

-For support, [please get in touch on our Discord channel.](https://discord.gg/2PaMtnK)

 *N.B.
 This plugin only works for video sharing on a single GPU.
-For sharing over the network you will need to use a solution like [`NDI`](https://www.ndi.tv/sdk/).*
+For sharing over the network you will need to use [`Spout to NDI`](https://leadedge.github.io/) to convert your `Spout` output into an `NDI` feed.*

+## Summary
+The toolkit works both `in-Editor` and `at Runtime` and is compatible with both `DirectX11` and `DirectX12` (for ray-tracing).
+It has four main components (more details below):
+1. The `OWL Cinecam` which combines the most useful features from the Unreal `Cinecam` and `Scene Capture` components and outputs direct to a `Render Target`.
+2. The `OWL Capture` component which can be attached to any Unreal Camera or Cinecam to capture it's content to a `Render Target`.
+3. The `Spout Sender Manager` which allows you to output any Unreal `Render Target` to [`Spout`](https://spout.zeal.co/)`.
+4. The `Spout Receiver Manager` which allows you to input any [`Spout`](https://spout.zeal.co/) video feed into Unreal as a `Render Target`.

+For support, [please get in touch on our Discord channel.](https://discord.gg/2PaMtnK)

 ## Unreal Plugin Download and Setup

 ### Request Access
-1. To request access to the alpha, please complete the (very) short form [here](https://forms.clickup.com/f/2cqrr-1331/HMMLTQJM1Q9KSTQ9T0)
+To request access to the alpha, please complete the (very) short form [here](https://forms.clickup.com/f/2cqrr-1331/HMMLTQJM1Q9KSTQ9T0)

 ### Registration/ Download

 1. You will receive an email invitation to download the plugin.
-Click the `Accept Invitation` link and you will be taken to the _Registration_ /  _Download_ page.
+Click the `Accept Invitation` link and you will be taken to the Registration/Download page.
 ![Alpha Email](./images/alphaemail.jpg)
 2. Please accept the invitation to be taken to the Registration page.
 ![Accept Invite](./images/acceptinvite.jpg)
-3. Please register the same email as you received your invitation to and select your preferences for marketing and Telemetry.
+3. Please register your email and select your preferences for marketing and Telemetry.
 ![Manage page](./images/pluginmanage.jpg)
 4. Once you have registered, you will be taken to the download page.
  ![Download page](./images/downloadpage.jpg)